Bioconductor/EuroBioc2017/README.md

 should aim for approximately 6 slides.
 The following rules will apply in these sessions in order to keep things flowing:

-* There will be a warning at 9 minutes
+* There will be a warning at 9 minutes.
 * Flashlight talks will be interrupted (possibly mid-syllable) at the 10 minute mark regardless of how many slides the speaker has left.
 * At this point the next talk will be set up on the computer, allowing the next speaker to get going immediately that their time begins.
-This means that the computer will not be available during question(s)
+This means that the computer will not be available during question(s).
 * Time has been allowed for one question per talk.
 If the first question is exceedingly brief it is at the chair's discretion as to whether a second question will be taken.